 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
-The black diamond shows how TPAF compares to other public plans.
+The gold diamond shows how TPAF compares to other public plans.
 Since the Great Recession, TPAF had generally been at or below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets, which caused a serious defunding risk for the Fund.
-With the State's increased appropriation percentages, TPAF's net cash flow has improved considerably since 2017.
-In 2022 the net cash flow is positive for the first time and the Fund is likely going to be at a much higher percentile.
+With the State's increased appropriation percentages, TPAF's net cash flow has improved considerably in recent years and turned positive in both 2022 and 2023.